Suncor cuts 2016 oil sands production due to major maintenance

-CALGARY, Alberta, Nov 17 (Reuters) - Canada’s largest oil and gas producer Suncor Energy Inc said on Tuesday 2016 capital spending will increase by around 15 percent from this year but production will drop slightly as a result of major turnarounds on oil sands facilities.
+CALGARY, Alberta (Reuters) - Canada’s largest oil and gas producer Suncor Energy Inc said on Tuesday 2016 capital spending will increase by around 15 percent from this year but production will drop slightly as a result of major turnarounds on oil sands facilities.

 Total production is expected to average 525,000 to 565,000 barrels of oil equivalent per day, with the midpoint down 5 percent from the 2015 average of 550,000 to 595,000 boepd.